xujing1994/trojanzoo/README.md

 ## Installation
 1. `pip install trojanzoo`
 2. **(todo)** `conda install trojanzoo`
-3. `docker pull local0state/trojanzoo`
-4. **(RECOMMEND)**`python setup.py develop`
+3. **(RECOMMEND)**`python setup.py develop`
     > This could install the github repo package but avoid copying files to `site_packages`, so that during developing `TrojanZoo`, you don't need move `example` files to the root directory of repo.

 ## Quick Start

-You can use the provided [example](https://github.com/ain-soph/trojanzoo/tree/master/examples) scripts to reproduce the evaluation results in our paper.
+You can use the provided example scripts to reproduce the evaluation results in our paper.
 > Note: The program won't save results without `--save`
 1. Train a model:
     e.g. `ResNet18` on `CIFAR10` with 95% Acc